Air pollution behind over 250,000 deaths in Europe in 2021: agency

 “Buckle up.
 More extreme events are expected,” says head of the US National Oceanic and Atmospheric Administration

 The United States is Earth’s punching bag for nasty weather.
-Blame geography for the U.S. getting hit by stronger, costlier, more varied and frequent extreme weather than anywhere on…Continue reading“Buckle up.
+Blame geography for the U.S. getting hit by stronger, costlier, more varied and frequent extreme weather than anywhere on the planet,…Continue reading“Buckle up.
 More extreme events are expected,” says head of the US National Oceanic and Atmospheric Administration

 For Your Phone and EV, a Cobalt Supply Chain to a Hell on Earth

 The race for high-tech metals has sparked a cobalt boom in the Democratic Republic of the Congo that has come at a steep human cost.
-In an e360 interview,…Continue readingFor Your Phone and EV, a Cobalt Supply Chain to a Hell on Earth
+In an e360 interview, author Siddharth…Continue readingFor Your Phone and EV, a Cobalt Supply Chain to a Hell on Earth

 Plastics cause wide-ranging health issues from cancer to birth defects, landmark study finds